Catholic resistance to Nazi Germany: "Euthanasia"

 From 1934, the Nazis began to compulsorily sterilise the hereditarily diseased.
 Based on pseudoscientific eugenic theories, they sought to "cleanse" the German nation of "unhealthy breeding stock" and was taken a step further in 1939, when the regime commenced its mass-murder program, euphemistically referred to as "euthanasia".
 This was the first of the regime's infamous series of mass extermination programs, which saw the Nazis attempt to eliminate "life unworthy of life" from Europe: first the handicapped, then Jews, Gypsies, homosexuals, Jehovah's Witnesses, and others deemed "subnormal".
 Ultimately, the Jews suffered most in numerical terms, while Gypsies suffered the greatest proportional loss.

 While the Nazi Final Solution liquidation of the Jews took place primarily on Polish territory, the murder of invalids took place on German soil, and involved interference in Catholic (and Protestant) welfare institutions.
 Awareness of the murderous programme therefore became widespread, and the church leaders who opposed it – chiefly the Catholic Bishop of Münster, Clemens August von Galen and Dr Theophil Wurm, the Protestant Bishop of Württemberg – were therefore able to rouse widespread public opposition.
 The intervention led to, in the words of Evans, "the strongest, most explicit and most widespread protest movement against any policy since the beginning of the Third Reich."

 From 1939, the regime began its program of "euthanasia" program, under which those deemed "racially unfit" were to be murdered.
 Hitler's order for the T4 Euthanasia Program was dated 1 September, the day Germany invaded Poland.
-The senile, the mentally disabled and mentally ill, epileptics, cripples, children with Down Syndrome and people with similar afflictions were all were to be murdered.
+The senile, the mentally disabled and mentally ill, epileptics, cripples, children with Down syndrome and people with similar afflictions were all to be murdered.
 The program ultimately involved the systematic murder of more than 70,000 people.
 Among those murdered, a cousin of the young Joseph Ratzinger, future Pope Benedict XVI.